Create your own world in miniature.

 Darryl's Layout

+We acknowledge all the time & effort he put into both his own & the clubs NZR Katikati layout and can only say a simple Thank you.
+May he rest in peace.
 The combined road/rail bridge is located on the white pine bush road from Awakerie to Taneatua in the bay of plenty.
-The bridge was constructed in the 19 twenties from 1922 to late 1926.
-The branch line is closed and the bridge reduced.
-Here we see Ab715 with coal wagons as well as sheep and cattle wagons heading for Taneatua.
+The bridge was constructed in the 19 twenties.
+The branch line is closed and bridge reduced.
+Here Ab715 with coal wagons, sheep and cattle wagons heads for Taneatua.
 There were extensive stock holding pens at Taneatua.
 Sheep and cattle mobs walked the roads from east coast to the rail head.
-Coal slack was used to operate the steam boilers at the Waimanalo cheese factory and butter and dried milk at the Opotiki dairy company.
+Coal slack fed the steam boilers at Waimanalo at Opotiki dairy company.

 Railcar RM 911 pulls into Peketahi while NZR bus waits for passengersl